 The thumbnail below represents sample pages of a converted InDesign book on a Kindle Paperwhite reader.
 This eBook was produced using the Kindle Create app from a book originally created with InDesign:

-To view a sample eBook on Amazon's Kindle store, click/tap the Kindle mock up below:
+To view a a converted eBook on Amazon's Kindle store, click/tap the Kindle mock up below:

 CONTACT KEN ABOUT